rkgofiitk/dsrkg.github.io/Topics/LIINKED_LIST/linked_list_description.md

 pointer field is assigne <b>None</b> in Python then it cannot lead to a valid node.
 Therefore, the end of a linked list is reached when a node's next field is <b>None</b>.

-    I defined linear data structure for accessing, modifying, and storing objects.
-Every object has a successor